panva/jose/README.md

 | JARM - [JWT Secured Authorization Response Mode for OAuth 2.0][draft-jarm] | ◯ ||

 Notes
-- RSA-OAEP-256 is only supported when Node.js >= 12.9.0 runtime is detected
+- RSA-OAEP-256 JWE algorithm is only supported when Node.js >= 12.9.0 runtime is detected
+- Importing X.509 certificates and handling `x5c` is only supported when Node.js >= 12.0.0 runtime is detected
+- OKP keys are only supported when Node.js >= 12.0.0 runtime is detected
 - See [#electron-support](#electron-support) for electron exceptions

 ---